iwangroznyj/buildwebpage/README.md

 The `buildwebpage` script builds a static webpage by inserting a number of subpages into a template.

-The template file must contain the word `CONTENT` in capital letters.
-This word will be substituted with the content of the subpage files.
-The resulting web page is then saved in the current working directory.
+The template file must contain the comment `<!--CONTENT-->`.
+This comment will be substituted by the content of the subpage files.

-To avoid filename conflicts all subpage files must be prefixed with `c_`.
-Files without that prefix will _not_ be recognised as subpage by the script.
+By default the script treats all files in the current directory as subpages that begin with an underscore `_`.
+This behaviour can be overwritten by adding subpage files as command line arguments.

 ## REQUIREMENTS